Ciaran1981/pycmac/README.rst

 A python lib for Micmac and associated geospatial functionality with enhancements and adaptations.

-The lib also facilitates the processing of Micasense multi-spectral imagery to surface reflectance ready for use with MicMac (or indeed others) and facilitates processing this imagery with the MicMac algorithms.
+As well a grey-scale and RGB processing the pycmac also facilitates the processing of multi-spectral imagery.

+Both MicaSense (including surface reflectance processing) and Slant view imagery are currently supported.

-Most of the functionallity of this lib is covered in the old scripts site (https://github.com/Ciaran1981/Sfm/) but is covered here in a more compact form via python.
+Some of the functionallity of this lib is covered in the old scripts site (https://github.com/Ciaran1981/Sfm/) but is covered here in a more compact form via python.

 Documentation is found here, including a quick start.